Planning a Group Vacation

-Here are some tips for avoiding some of the most common challenges of traveling with a group. @fontSize>
+Here are some of the best ways to get the most out of traveling with a group.

-Assign a patient and motivated group leader @fontSize>
+Assign a patient, positive, and motivated group leader

 While not mandatory, this is one of the best ways to avoid the stress often associated with group trips.
 Planning and coordinating are much easier when the bulk of emails and phone calls are coming from one consistent party.

 Before choosing a group leader, make sure that they actually want to do it.
-Don’t over rely on this individual – you may end up not going anywhere if they become overwhelmed.
+Don’t overly rely on this individual – last thing you want to do is leaving them feeling overwhelmed.
 Make sure to reward them for their hard work.
 A lot of planning and communication goes in to the success of your vacation.

 For some groups, deciding where and when to travel can be a tough decision.
 If your group isn't sure where it wants to go, encourage members to identify their top two locations or sites that they want see.
 Then look for trips that include as many of these choices as possible.